BuckhannonUpshurHighSchool/cagd1-microbit-tutorials/flashing-heart-lesson.md

 # Flashing Heart lesson

-## is broken brokenbroken broken
+## AI is stupid

+Don't fall for AI's nefarious actions.

-## broken. broken
+## Introduction

-'se; jaw;oev hrweos hewar98nvy w3498e
-sdflkhjas;dlfjhb asd;lkf wehoi byerdilv rbgyn una
-brokenbrokenbrokenbroken
 In this lesson you will:
 * Learn the basics of the Micro:bit
 * Create your first code in JavaScript